fbpx

 Introduction

-GivingTuesday is an opportunity for people around the world to use their individual power of generosity to remain connected and support their communities.
-It’s not just one day – this is a global social movement that’s working every day to fuel more generosity in service to building a more just and equitable world.
+GivingTuesday is an opportunity for people around the world to use their individual power of generosity to support their communities.

-On our annual day of celebration -happening on November 28, 2023 this year – the whole world comes together to give back in many different ways: through acts of kindness, gifts of voice, time, talent or treasure.
-Nonprofits can leverage the energy of GivingTuesday to tell their stories, engage lifelong advocates and build a movement for their organizations – and that’s way more powerful than just collecting donors.
+On GivingTuesday – December 3, 2024 – the whole world comes together to give back in many different ways: through acts of kindness, gifts of voice, time, talent, or treasure.
+Nonprofits can leverage the energy of GivingTuesday to tell their stories, engage lifelong advocates, and build an active community to support their missions.

-This guide provides some ideas and basic organizing tactics you can use to rally support for your movement on GivingTuesday, the annual celebration happening on November 28, 2023.
-Make sure you’re signed up for our email list to receive new resources, notifications about events, and other opportunities related to GivingTuesday and using generosity to power a movement for your cause.
+This guide provides some ideas and basic organizing tactics you can use to rally support for your cause on GivingTuesday.
+Make sure you’re signed up for our email list to receive new resources, news, and ideas for how to grow generosity.

 How Nonprofits + Community Organizations Can Participate in GivingTuesday

 How you choose to participate in GivingTuesday is up to you!
-While many organizations fundraise on GivingTuesday, others get creative with how they participate.
+While many nonprofits fundraise on GivingTuesday, that’s not the only option.
+The goal is to create an activation that allows people to express generosity in a memorable, impactful way.
 Here are a few ideas:

 • Host a holiday food drive for your community, fill a gap in services, or solve an immediate need in your community.

-• Host a festival (in-person or virtual) so that local residents can learn about the missions of several organizations.
-(Consider leading a GivingTuesday Community campaign)
+• Host a festival so that local residents can learn about the missions of several organizations.
+Consider leading a GivingTuesday Community movement!

-• Mobilize your community to give their voice for your cause – whether that involves signing a pledge, advocating for policy change or your mission.
+• Mobilize your community to give their voice to your cause – whether that involves signing a pledge, advocating for policy change, or simply getting the word out about your cause.

 • Fundraise for your organization